 - Applying restrictions, syncing restrictions or restarting Windows automatically stop maintenance

 Click to perform one of the following tasks:

 - Log off: close all active user sessions

-- Hibernate: put the PC in hibernation mode
+- Hibernate: put the system in hibernation mode

-- Shut Down: shut down Windows and turn off the PC
+- Shut Down: shut down Windows and turn off the system

 Restrictions are separated into different sections.
 Check the desired restrictions and click Apply to activate them.
 Click Undo to remove restrictions completely.
 If sync is enabled, restrictions will be synchronized with other installations.
 Check the control center for details.

 Restrictions affect all users.
 But Windows administrators can be excluded by enabling the Exclude Windows administrators after log on option in Settings.